 For the next eight hours, until the Search and Rescue Team made it to our location, my brother and I were alone with dad wondering what to do.
 We weren’t EMT’s, we were just kids.
 Dad was coming in and out of consciousness.
 The doctors would later say it was a miracle that he survived.
 Occasionally, throughout the evening, hunters hiking into the backcountry would stop to offer us words of encouragement.
 No one offered to stay with us.

 When the rescue team finally got to us at midnight they had no idea of the extent of dad’s internal injuries.
-They simply bound up his mid-section, put him on a horse and had him ride the several hours down the mountain back to a waiting ambulance.
+They simply bound up his mid-section, put him on a horse, and had him ride the several hours down the mountain back to a waiting ambulance.
 The ride down the trail was excruciating.
 I watched as my dad would pass out and fall forward onto the neck of his horse and then wake up again to sit straight in the saddle.
 This went on mile after mile.
-Later we would learn that most of his ribs had been brokened.
+Later we would learn that most of his ribs had been broken.
 One rib punctured a lung causing it to collapse.
 Breathing is harder at high altitude even with two good lungs.
 His spleen and other internal organs were bruised.
-Dad spent several days in the hospital and then my mom to came and drove us all home.

 Our family has told that story many times.
 We were thankful that we did not lose dad that day high in those lonely mountains.
 As the years went on, I grew up, finished my education, met my wife, got married, had kids, and continued to live life.
 I forgot about any promise I made to God.